cert-manager/cert-manager/deploy/charts/cert-manager/README.template.md

 > ```

 This namespace allows you to define where the services are installed into.
 If not set then they use the namespace of the release.
 This is helpful when installing cert manager as a chart dependency (sub chart).
+#### **fullnameOverride** ~ `string`

+Override the "cert-manager.fullname" value.
+This value is used as part of most of the names of the resources created by this Helm chart.

+#### **nameOverride** ~ `string`

+Override the "cert-manager.name" value, which is used to annotate some of the resources that are created by this Chart (using "app.kubernetes.io/name").
+NOTE: There are some inconsitencies in the Helm chart when it comes to these annotations (some resources use eg. "cainjector.name" which resolves to the value "cainjector").

 #### **serviceAccount.create** ~ `bool`
 > Default value:
 > ```yaml